help and hope for everyone: individuals or parents, ages 9 to 99

 To find out more about parent advocacy, check "WrightsLaw.com" web site: (2004 Federal Special Education IDEA - "Individuals with Disabilities Education Improvement Act" - P. L. 446-Statute) Quote from Wright's Law advocacy web site: "To accomplish your objective of getting a good educational program for your child, you must have accurate information about your child.
 This information includes the results of different psychological and educational assessment tests.

-Do not accept professional advice, even from physicians and psychologists, without a solid measurement testing assessment for your child or yourself.
-Dyslexia is a complex, many faceted issue, and is not resolved by pills.
+Obtain a solid measurement testing assessment for your child or yourself.
+Dyslexia is a complex, many faceted issue, and is not resolved by meds, which are a short-term, incomplete solution.

-If you don't have good quality diagnostic evaluations by an expert in the private sector, you won't be able to develop an appropriate educational program for your child.
+A quality diagnostic evaluation by an expert in the private sector is critical to your well-being and your childs.
+Without it, it will be difficult to develop the appropriate educational program for your child.

 School psychologists can be overworked with too many referral requests.
 So, what options do you have?" in "School Problems: It's the Kids' Fault!" page 8